The Night Beyond the Tricornered Window: Film

 A live-action film adaptation was announced in January 2020, starring Jun Shison as Kosuke Mikado, Masaki Okada as Rihito Hiyakawa, and Yurina Hirate as Erika Hiura.
 The film is directed by Yukihiro Morigaki and written by Tomoko Aizawa.
 The release date was originally announced as October 30, 2020, but it was delayed to January 22, 2021, due to the COVID-19 pandemic.
 Yuki Sakurai, Kenichi Takita, Emi Wakui, Makita Sports, Michitaka Tsutsui, and Shinya Niiro were announced as additional cast members in March 2020.
 Keiko Kitagawa also appears in a minor role in the film as a lawyer.
 The film's theme song is "Darken" by Zutomayo, and their song "Hypersomnia" is also featured in the film.
-The soundtrack is composed by yuma yamaguchi.
+The soundtrack is composed by Yuma Yamaguchi.

 Anime

 An anime television series adaptation of The Night Beyond the Tricornered Window was announced in the January 2021 issue of Magazine Be × Boy, published on December 7, 2020.
 The anime is produced by Zero-G and is directed by Yoshitaka Yasuda, who will also be in charge of character design.
 Daiji Iwanaga is the chief director for the series, with Ayumi Sekine in charge of the series' scripts, and Evan Call composing the series' music.
 It aired from October 3 to December 19, 2021, on Tokyo MX, SUN, and BS Fuji.
 Frederic performed the opening theme "Saika", while Wataru Hatano performed the ending theme "Breakers".
-Crunchyroll licensed the series.
+Crunchyroll streamed the series.